 Piktochart: Create infographics the easy way.
 What we love about Piktochart is that it’s easy to use, free, and looks professional—kind of the best of all worlds in terms of creating your own infographics.

-TaskRabbit: TaskRabbit is unusual but really useful when you it need people quickly to do a task that isn’t really freelancing per se; more like a handyman or Jack or Jill- of-all-trades.
-For example, if your business is throwing an event, you can hire a group of highly rated people on TaskRabbit to set up, serve, and clean up without having to deal with a full-scale catering company.
+TaskRabbit is unusual but really useful when you need people to quickly do a task that isn’t really freelancing per se; more like a handyman or Jack or Jill-of-all-trades.
+For example, if your business is throwing an event, you can hire a group of highly-rated people on TaskRabbit to set up, serve, and clean up without having to deal with a full-scale catering company.

 Landing pages and A/B testing